-3. Plan the installation: This chapter describes the Oracle products that you can install and issues that you must consider before starting the installation.

-You can also refer to Appendix D which covers frequently asked questions about installing Oracle Database components, such as how to install Oracle Database if the site uses Oracle applications or if you need multiple Oracle Database client connections.

-- 4. Complete preinstallation tasks: Chapter 2 describes preinstallation tasks that you must complete before installing the product. - 5.
-Install the software: Use the following sections to install Oracle Database:
+- Plan the installation: This chapter describes the Oracle products that you can install and issues that you must consider before starting the installation. - You can also refer to Appendix D, which covers frequently asked questions about installing Oracle Database components, such as how to install Oracle client if the site uses Oracle applications or if you need multiple Oracle client connections. - Complete preinstallation tasks: Chapter 2 describes preinstallation tasks that you must complete before installing the product. - Install the software: Use the following sections to install Oracle Database: - Chapter 3 describes how to use Oracle Universal Installer to install Oracle Client.

-- Chapter 3 describes how to use Oracle Universal Installer to install Oracle Database and Automatic Storage Management. - Appendix A provides information on performing noninteractive (silent) installations, which you may want to use if you need to perform multiple installations of Oracle Database. - Appendix B describes globalization support information. - Appendix C provides troubleshooting advice in case you encounter problems with the installation. - Chapter 5 describes how to remove Oracle Database. - 6.
-Complete postinstallation tasks: Chapter 4 describes recommended and required postinstallation tasks.
+- Appendix A provides information on performing noninteractive (silent) installations, which you may want to use if you need to perform multiple installations of Oracle Client. - Appendix B describes globalization support information. - Appendix C provides troubleshooting advice in case you encounter problems with the installation. - Chapter 5 describes how to remove Oracle Client. - Complete postinstallation tasks: Chapter 4 describes recommended and required postinstallation tasks.